VAT rate change for hospitality and tourism sector

 - Select the required category.

-- Choose Lower Rate 2 from the VAT Rate drop-down.
+- Choose Standard from the VAT Rate drop-down.

 You cannot change the value of a recurring payment or receipt, so you must

-set up a new one with the reduced VAT rate to start on the first recurrence date on or after 1 October, then make that transaction recurring.
+Set up a new one with the standard VAT rate to start on the first recurrence date on or after 1 April, then make that transaction recurring.

 Locate your recurring entries